watsonmw/fe2-intro/docs/overview.md

 So, first I looked for the VGA interrupt triggers used to control the graphics, and worked backward to find the low level raster routines and raster list traversal.
 Running in the [DOSBox debugger](https://zwomp.com/index.php/2020/05/01/understanding-the-dosbox-debug-screen/)
 I was able to verify which code was executed at which point.
 Initially I concentrated on the startup sequence (which installs the interrupts) and the interrupts themselves.
-Then on how they were used in first scenes of the intro, while revealing some of the mainloop.
+And then on how the first scenes of the intro were rendered.

 At this point I started coding my own versions of the draw algorithms into C, with a test harness using [DearIMGUI](https://github.com/ocornut/imgui).
-For many functions it was easy to see what was happening, and I made many guesses based off the inputs to each draw function.
+For some draw functions it was easy to see what was happening, and patterns emerged that made decoding the bigger more complex functions easier.

 <figure>
 <img src="dosbox-debugger.png" alt="DOSBox Debugger">